Hundreds turn out in blazing sun for record Skegness Scooter Rally and parts fair

 Hundreds turned out in blazing sunshine for the first day of the annual Skegness Scooter Rally.

-The day started with the ever popular Custom Show and Parts Fair at the Suncastle, and continued into the afternoon with the ride-out followed by a night of live music at venues around town.
+It started with the ever popular Custom Show and Parts Fair at the Suncastle, and continued into Saturday afternoon with the ride-out followed by a night of live music at venues around town.

 Organiser Dean Robinson said he was delighted with the turnout.